eskrav/udacity-machine-learning/capstone-project/capstone_report_template.md

 - _Is the process of improvement clearly documented, such as what techniques were used?_
 - _Are intermediate and final solutions clearly reported as the process is improved?_-->

 To improve the model, I did a grid search analysis of the AdaBoostClassifier, gathering the F1, precision, and recall metrics for each model.
 I varied the number of estimators (between 10 and 1000), the learning rate (between 0.001 and 1), and the algorithm (SAMME vs. SAMME.R).
-The optimal model chosen by the grid search was (...........).
+The optimal model chosen by the grid search used the `SAMME.R` algorithm, the default Decision Tree base estimator (no other estimators were tested), a learning rate of 1, and 1000 estimators.

 ## IV.
 Results